-As a soloist and recitalist, Ms. Lundy has appeared as a guest artist with the Aspen Music Festival, Grand Canyon Music Festival, Virginia Arts Festival, St. Andrew’s Bach Society, Tucson Symphony, Sierra Vista Symphony, and the Downtown Chamber Series in Phoenix among others.
-She has performed with orchestras across the United States, including The Florida Orchestra, Phoenix Symphony, Albany Symphony, New Hampshire Symphony, New Mexico Philharmonic, Des Moines Metro Opera Orchestra and True Concord.
-She has received critical acclaim for her “robust sound” and her “breathtaking” and “extraordinary” performances.
+As a soloist and recitalist, Lundy has appeared as a guest artist with the Aspen Music Festival, Grand Canyon Music Festival, Virginia Arts Festival, St. Andrew’s Bach Society, and the Downtown Chamber Series (Phoenix).
+She has performed with orchestras across the United States, including The Florida Orchestra, Phoenix Symphony, Albany Symphony, New Hampshire Symphony, New Mexico Philharmonic, and the Des Moines Metro Opera Orchestra.
+Lundy has received critical acclaim for her “robust sound” and her “extraordinary” performances.

 emphasizes physical and mental wellness, orchestral audition preparation, and artist development.
 Students are encouraged to explore collaborations across disciplines, new methods for concert delivery, and community connections.
 Former students have gone on to varied careers in music and positions with professional orchestras and military bands.
 She holds a Bachelor of Music from the Oberlin Conservatory and a Master of Music from the New England Conservatory.
 Lundy serves as an Advisory Council member and the Treasurer of the International Horn Society.